 The One Teabag Rating

 A little background.
 When we got to Mongolia, we quickly signed up with an overnight tour from our guesthouse to head to Hustai National park.
-It was my birthday and I wanted to spend it under the stars.
-Unfortunately this tour was not great.
-We had no English speaking guide, there was very little food, a lot of waiting around with nothing to do, and it was way too expensive.
+It was maybe a little too quick of a decision.
+Thing is, it was my birthday and I wanted to spend it under the stars.
+Unfortunately, this tour kinda sucked!
+We had no English speaking guide, there was very little food – we were actually hungry!
+There was a lot of waiting around with nothing to do, and it was way too expensive.

-To illustrate, we had tea one evening and got one teabag to share between the two of us.
-We joked about it and said we should save it for the next day.
-The next day we got hot water but no teabag.
+To illustrate with a funny story, we had tea one evening and got one teabag to share between the two of us.
+Yes, one teabag if you can believe it!
+Trying to keep our spirits up, we joked about it and said we should save it for the next day.
+The next day we got hot water for our tea, but no teabag.
+They had expected us to save it?
 We regretted tossing the teabag.
 We give that tour a one tea bag rating 🙂

 Anyway, so for our second tour, we were intent on having a good experience with a well reviewed company as opposed to winging it.
+These tours are pretty expensive so I did a good amount of research.
 After contacting a bunch of places, we went with Danista Nomads as they have great reviews and had a tour that matched our dates and desired travel itinerary.
 If you haven’t read my other post on finding a good tour, it’s best to read before this one.

-We were really happy with the tour we picked and felt well cared for and fed the whole time.
+I have to say, we were really happy with the tour we picked this time and felt well cared for and fed the whole time.
 There were, of course, some things that could be better but overall it was very good value for money and a really memorable and enjoyable experience.

 So we actually spent 10 days in Mongolia but we wasted a lot of time which is why I suggest doing this planning ahead of time.
 Also two days after arriving in Mongolia, I felt the dreaded tickle of a sore throat one morning and had to give myself a few days to recover before heading out.

-So assuming you won’t want to waste the time we did, this itinerary builds on everything we saw and learned.
-We actually spent 6 days in Ulaan Baatar and 4 days on the road.
+So assuming you won’t want to waste the time we did, this itinerary combines everything we saw and learned.
+We actually spent a combo of time in Ulaanbaatar and time on the road.
 But this 1 week itinerary will give you modifications to spend more time in the countryside.

 1 Week Mongolia Itinerary

 This travel itinerary has plenty of history, culture and nature, includes a camel and horse ride, but no hiking other than some shorter walks in parks.
 This was good for me – not only am I not a big hiker but I was also recovering from a cough.
-We actually just did 4 day but if I did it again I would have added in some extra days at some of the beautiful parks, so this itinerary includes those additions.
+Also, some tours involve multi-day horseback riding so definitely ask what’s expected or you may find yourself on a trip somewhat more adventurous than you intended.

 The true Gobi desert is quite far from Ulaan Baatar, so expect very long drives if you try to do it in a 1 week itinerary.

-There are also a ton of tours going to the Gobi desert but that wasn’t something that excited me a lot.
-I grew up near the desert-iest desert you can imagine.
+Note ,there are also a ton of tours going to the Gobi desert but that wasn’t something that excited me a lot.
+I grew up in Dubai which is basically the desert-iest desert you can imagine.
 In Dubai, the dunes are pure sand and sun, no scrub, no shrubs, nothing.
-Also, the true Gobi desert is quite far from Ulaan Baatar, so expect very long drives if you try to do it in a 1 week itinerary.
+So I was less interested in making it to the Gobi desert.
+Also, the true Gobi desert is quite far from Ulaanbaatar, so expect very long drives if you try to do it in a 1 week itinerary.

 Mongolia Travel Itinerary